codeoverflow-org/nodecg-io/README.md

 ## How to use nodecg-io

 If you want to use nodecg-io, you should note that it is only a framework for your bundle, so you need at least a basic knowledge of the programming language Javascript or any other language that compiles to Javascript like Typescript.
-If thats no problem you can had over to the [Installationguide](https://github.com/codeoverflow-org/nodecg-io/blob/master/docs/docs/install.md) and then have a look at the [Available nodecg-io services](https://github.com/codeoverflow-org/nodecg-io/blob/master/docs/docs/services.md).
+If thats no problem you can had over to the [installation guide](https://nodecg.io/install/) and then have a look at the [available nodecg-io services](https://nodecg.io/services/).

 ## How to contribute
 If you wat to contribute to this bundle you can implement one of this services or fix an [issue](https://github.com/codeoverflow-org/nodecg-io/issues).
-Before contributing had over to the [How to contribute](https://github.com/codeoverflow-org/nodecg-io/blob/master/docs/docs/contribute.md) - Guide.
+Before contributing had over to the [How to contribute](https://nodecg.io/contribute/) - Guide.

 ## Code Overflow Team